CivicActions/ssp-toolkit/docs/controls/AU.md

 ##### CivicActions

-CivicActions security audit data is collected by the AWS CloudWatch monitoring and observability service to support real-time and after-the-fact investigation at the application level for the following:
+CivicActions security audit data is collected by the AWS CloudWatch monitoring and observability service to support real time and after-the-fact investigation at the application level for the following:

-* Indications of inappropriate or unusual activity
+- Indications of inappropriate or unusual activity
-* Assurance that logging is functioning properly
+- Assurance that logging is functioning properly
-* Adherence to logging standards identified in this procedure
+- Adherence to logging standards identified in this procedure

 #### b